NagaTheDon/CPP_Scripts/README.md

 * It is simple.
 Find the total number of each denomination needed to achieve the total amount.

 * If it is not possible, the program should print **IMPOSSIBLE**.

+* The program should priortise keeping/saving the higher denominations than lower denominations.

+* The denominations will be / should be entered in descending order when asked.